-To help our students achieve their potential, the academy places great emphasis on providing a dedicated support system covering pastoral care, assistance for specialist educational needs, and spirituality.
+To help our students achieve their potential, the academy places great emphasis on providing a dedicated support system covering pastoral care and assistance for specialist educational needs.
 We want students to feel safe, secure and supported for the benefit of their learning.